Palm Treo 700p: First Impression

 Versamail

 Email is another thing, I spend a significant amount of time using email.
 From the brief look at the included Versamail package that was preloaded onto the device, it looks to be a complete email client optimized for the Palm.
 My wife used Chatteremail on her Treo 600 and finds it easy to use in reading and responding to emails.
 I’m sure many reviewers will be able to compare the Treos to the Blackberries although I’m not qualified in doing a side by side.
 I will say that the Versamail product seems to work acceptably and was very easy to set up.
-I retreive my mail quickly and briefly answered a few in short sentences (I’m not fond of typing on the Treo) and then ran into the first snag, an attached PDF file.
-No problem I thought, as Palm bundles a Documents to Go application that is suppose to read Microsoft Word, Excel, Powerpoint and even read PDF files.
-Nope … wouldn’t recognized the PDF. (created in Adobe Acrobat 7.0)
+I retrieve my mail quickly and briefly answered a few in short sentences (I’m not fond of typing on the Treo) and then ran into the first snag, an attached PDF file.
+No problem I thought, as Palm bundles a Documents to Go application that is supposed to read Microsoft Word, Excel, Powerpoint and even read PDF files.
+Nope … wouldn’t recognize the PDF. (created in Adobe Acrobat 7.0)

 I was able to compose emails quite easily and even attach documents and photos that I snapped with the camera.
 It also has video capability … but that will have to come at another time.
 Off to please “the boss” and get some household chores done.